jarviscanada/jarvis_data_eng_DavidGordon/README.md

 # David Gordon .
 Jarvis Consulting

 Hi, my name is David Gordon.
 I am a professional Software Engineer based in Toronto, working on various projects at Jarvis.
-I received a diploma in computer programming from Conestoga College, and solved many problems along the way.
-I'm experienced in various technologies, languages and frameworks, creating efficient applications and elegant interfaces.
+I received a diploma in computer programming from Conestoga College, and I'm experienced in various technologies, languages and frameworks, creating efficient applications and elegant interfaces.
+I've created RestAPI's in Go, Rust, C# and Java, as well as full-stack apps using Blazor, Bootstrap, Angular, and deployed them to the cloud via Azure.

 ## Skills